Munster pilchard fishery 1570–1750: Decline of fishery

-Bishop Dives Downes, visiting Bantry in 1699, referred to "a lack of pilchards".
+Bishop Dive Downes, visiting Bantry in 1699, referred to "a lack of pilchards".
 In an article by the Archbishop of Dublin in the 1726 Edition of Gerard Boate's A Natural History of Ireland, it was stated that prior to 1688 there was good fishing of pilchards in the South coast, but since the fight in Bantry Bay the pilchards have not been seen on the coast.
 There is however reference in 1735 by Mr. Jenkins, giving evidence before a Commission of the state of Irish fisheries.
 He had seen the books of Mr. Meade who was involved in the fisheries in Bantry Bay from 1730 to 1745, and exported enormous quantities of pilchards.
 Smith further says that before there were many creeks around Bantry, there were several fish pallices for saving, preserving and salting pilchards, which were sent to Spain, Portugal and Italy.
-He says that the Fishery generally began around St.James’s Day or the 1st day of July, and for the first three months they were large, fat and full of oyle, and were saved with difficulty, being darker and worse coloured than those taken in the Winter months, and less prized in foreign markets, notwithstanding they were afforded more profit, having a much greater quantity of oyle.
+He says that the Fishery generally began around the Feast of Saint James or the 1st day of July, and for the first three months they were large, fat and full of oyle, and were saved with difficulty, being darker and worse coloured than those taken in the Winter months, and less prized in foreign markets, notwithstanding they were afforded more profit, having a much greater quantity of oyle.
 The Fishery held until the end of the year; 600 barrels of these fish, having been enclosed together in one net.
 When the pilchards were cured they were known as "fumados".
 The Fishery would have given rights to great employment for coopers, carpenters, clerks in the overall area.
 This is substantiated by the reference in Frank O’Mahony’s book "Losses sustained by William Hull” arising from the raid on his fishery by natives of Kilcrohane in 1641.
 James Fontaine (Huguenot owner of fishery Beara) said that you couldn't enter the pilchard industry unless you had a large farm with many tenants on it obliged to fish for you.
 In Kenmare, statistical returns indicated that the value of the fishery in 1683/4 was only 10% of that of the mid-1630.